TalAmuyal/geo-trace/README.md

 ```

 The memory usage needed to load the compact version was half as much and it took about 1.54% of the time.

-# TODOs

-- In the README:
-  - Explain what made the implementation have low-latency and low-memory usage and its trade-offs
-- Add a CI/CD pipeline
-  - Build and test for Python 3.13, 3.14
-  - Support free-threading
-- Add API for:
-  - Data optimization (like dropping columns)
-  - Multi-lookup
-  - Lightweight copy (put the CSV under an Arc + verify before and after)
-  - Compress the table by moving cell values to an array and replace with an index
-- Move `test-requirements.txt` to `pyproject.toml` and create a lock file

 # License